elastic/logstash-docs-md/docs/lsr/plugins-outputs-logstash.md

 Plugin balances incoming load among the `hosts`.
 For more information, visit [Logstash integration plugin](plugins-integrations-logstash.md) *Load Balancing* section.

-When connecting, communication to downstream input {{ls}} is secured with SSL unless configured otherwise.
+When connecting, communication to downstream input Logstash is secured with SSL unless configured otherwise.

 ::::{admonition} Disabling SSL is dangerous
 :class: warning